Providing Food to Families in Need

 - Monthly toddler bags for kids under 5 that includes things like whole grain cereal, low fat protein, canned fruits and vegetables and fruit juice

-- A Book Exchange with books for children and adults.
+- A Bookcase Program with books for children and adults.

 - Collaborations with many organizations to bring information and services to our clients while they are here to receive food.